Best No-Exam Life Insurance Companies in 2026

 - Whole life insurance: Permanent coverage that lasts for life, usually with smaller no-exam coverage limits.
 Premiums are higher but fixed.

-Financial Strength of Provider and Customer Satisfaction
+Financial Strength and Customer Satisfaction of the Insurer

 A life insurance policy is only as strong as the company behind it.
 Check financial strength ratings from agencies such as AM Best to confirm that the insurer can meet its long-term obligations.
 Customer service reviews can also give insight into how easy it is to manage your policy or file a claim.